Financial-Times/dotcom-page-kit/packages/anvil-server-ft-handlebars/readme.md

 ### `extname`

 Template file name extension.
 Defaults to `".hbs"`.
-Partial and layout templates _must_ use this extension.
+Partial and layout templates _must_ all use this extension.

-### `viewsDirectory`

-Path to a directory containing view template files.
-Defaults to `"views"` which will be resolved relative to the current working directory.

 ### `layoutsDir`

 Path to a directory containing layout template files.
 Defaults to `"views/layouts"` which will be resolved relative to the current working directory.
+This may be overridden by the Express `views` setting when this module is used as a view engine.

 ### `partialsDir`

 An array of paths to lookup partial template files.
 Defaults to `["views/partials", "bower_components", "node_modules/@financial-times"]` which will all be resolved relative to the current working directory.
+This may be overridden by the Express `views` setting when this module is used as a view engine.

 ### `helpers`